0cjs/sedoc/app/chat.md

 UI:
 - Links can be added most easily by copying the link, selecting the hyperlink text when editing the message, and pasting (Ctr-V).
+(This assumes that you're using the standard WYSIWYG formatter, not markup formatting.)
 - Code text cannot be linked.

+Configuration:
+- Under __Preferences » Advanced » Input Options__ there is a "Format
+  message with markup" setting; checking this box will disable the formatting toolbar in the composer and render Markdown formatting when you send the message.
+(The WYSIWYG composer also accepts Markdown to some degree, but renders it immediately, which can be awkward when going back to re-edit text.)

 Signal